Hiking – Nole’s Pizza Peak – 11 April 2018

 Depends

-Costs Ferry, shared fuel and the trail pass (If we go to Raven Lodge).
-The snowshoe day pass is $10 or $18 if you rent equipment.
+Costs Ferry, shared fuel and the trail pass If we go to Raven Lodge.
+The snowshoe day pass is $10 or the cross country pass is $23 for adults or $19 for seniors.
+It may be slightly cheaper if you buy in advance online.

 Dogs?
 No